Philippa Spurway Interior Architect

 Top-Wall Nearly Finished

-This top wall, that incorporates the entrance steps, when completely finished will be 30m long and 4.6m high.
+This top wall, which incorporates the entrance steps, will be 30 meters long and 4.6 meters high when fully completed.

-It really will be a huge wall, which is very needed because it will protect the villa from the road above.
+It will truly be a massive wall, and it's very necessary as it will protect the villa from the road above.

 B4E0BEA9-10EC-479E-8C43-C9B6DF9DBB29_1_105_c